 In 2012, Stacey and John Cook’s ‘05 beloved Black Labrador Retriever, Callie, was diagnosed with kidney disease.
 With treatment, Callie lived a little over a year.
 Watching her health decline, and ultimately losing her to kidney disease was devastating to the Cooks.
 In order to deal with her passing, Stacey was compelled to find a way to contribute to the discovery of a cure for widespread chronic renal disease.

-After meeting the renal disease research team at Texas A&M’s School of Veterinary Medicine & Biomedical Sciences, Stacey and John Cook, along with Stacey’s parents, Bob and Janis Frank, funded the Callie Cook Endowment for Kidney Disease Research.
-Dr. George Lees, professor of veterinary internal medicine at Texas A&M University’s School of Veterinary Medicine & Biomedical Sciences, through his project to eradicate hereditary nephropathy in English Cocker Spaniels, realized there was a great need for a renal pathology center in veterinary medicine.
+After meeting the renal disease research team at Texas A&M’s College of Veterinary Medicine & Biomedical Sciences, Stacey and John Cook, along with Stacey’s parents, Bob and Janis Frank, funded the Callie Cook Endowment for Kidney Disease Research.
+Dr. George Lees, professor of veterinary internal medicine at Texas A&M University’s College of Veterinary Medicine & Biomedical Sciences, through his project to eradicate hereditary nephropathy in English Cocker Spaniels, realized there was a great need for a renal pathology center in veterinary medicine.
 In March 2005, with the support of the World Small Animal Veterinary Association, Dr. Lees launched the world’s first veterinary diagnostic renal pathology center.

 Dr. Lees, and his lead faculty member, Dr. Mary Nabity, equipped with diagnostic data and samples from around the world, continue to work on identifying the biomarkers which will lead to early diagnosis of chronic kidney disease.
 Early detection allows the disease to be treated at stages when it is most beneficial, which may slow, or even halt, progression of the disease to end-stage renal failure.